norman-ml/norman_sdk_python/README.md

 ## What Happens next?

 Once the model has been deployed, you can run your model as many times as you need.
-Invocation is done using the same code used in the "Run your first model" section.
+Invocation is done using the same code used in the [Run your first model](https://github.com/norman-ml/norman_sdk_python/?tab=readme-ov-file#3-run-your-first-model) section.